After six months, there are still so many unanswered questions about the coronavirus

-What we still don't know about the disease at the center of the worst pandemic in living memory.
+What we still don't know about the COVID-19 pandemic, the worst health crisis in living memory.

-Six months later, the coronavirus has killed over 600,000 people and the World Health Organization warns the pandemic may get "worse and worse and worse."
+Six months later, the coronavirus that causes COVID-19 has killed over 600,000 people, and the World Health Organization warns that the pandemic may get "worse and worse and worse."

 In the intervening months the coronavirus, SARS-CoV-2, has become the most studied microbe on the planet -- and the pace of science and scientific discovery has dramatically accelerated.
-The microbe is no longer a mystery -- we know how it gets into cells, how it makes people sick, its genetics and methods that prevent it from spreading.
+The microbe is no longer a complete and utter mystery: We know how it gets into cells and how it makes people sick, its genetics and the methods that prevent it from spreading.
 Scientists and researchers I spoke to lauded the progress, calling it "inspiring" and "impressive."

 But there's still just as much we don't know.
 Coupled with an increasing level of "pandemic fatigue" and the uncontrollable spread of misinformation, understanding the coronavirus feels as difficult as scaling Everest.